 - Requires URL of Server in FQDN Format with the Port of your Server (Default is 444), and your Service Account Information.

-- ** I would strong encourage you to look into ways to deploy this securely and NOT have plain text passwords in your scripts or install command lines.
+- ** I would strongly encourage you to look into ways to deploy this securely and NOT have plain text passwords in your scripts or install command lines.
 While deploying it this way is possible, you’ll probably do it very infrequently, and you’ll probably just do it manually and type in the username / password.

-ConfigMgr Application Model:
+ConfigMgr Application Model

-The AppEnforce Log shows the exact install command, including the password of the Service Account, this is why we’d advice against doing this.
+The AppEnforce Log shows the exact install command, including the password of the Service Account.
+This is why we’d advice against doing this.

 But, you can see that it works.
 The Recast Proxy Service is installed and using the Service Account to run, it’s pointing towards the Recast Management Server, as shown in the Registry.